IntersectMBO/cardano-coin-selection/information/specification.md

- * A coin selection algorithm should, over the course of time, aim to generate and maintain a UTxO set with _useful_ outputs: that is, outputs that allow us to process future payments with a _minimum_ number of inputs.
+ * A coin selection algorithm should, over the course of time, aim to generate and maintain a UTxO set with _useful_ outputs: that is, outputs that allow us to process future payments with a _reasonably small_ number of inputs.

  * A coin selection algorithm should employ strategies to limit the amount of _dust_ that accumulates in the UTxO set.